kevinplc191924/amortization_table_project/README.md

 ## 🧠 Behind the Scenes
 The class uses the formula for fixed-rate loan payments and iteratively computes interest and principal breakdowns for each period.
 It supports both end-of-period and beginning-of-period payments.

+---

+## 🛠️ Optional Enhancements
+The checklist will be updated as soon as the feature is incorporated.
+- [ ] Add CLI interface for user input
+- [ ] Export amortization table to CSV or Excel
+- [ ] Add unit tests for edge cases (e.g., zero interest, single period)